module-federation/core/README.md

 - `exposePages` – exposes automatically all nextjs pages for you and theirs `./pages-map`.
 - `enableImageLoaderFix` – adds public hostname to all assets bundled by `nextjs-image-loader`.
 So if you serve remoteEntry from `http://example.com` then all bundled assets will get this hostname in runtime.
 It's something like Base URL in HTML but for federated modules.
 - `enableUrlLoaderFix` – adds public hostname to all assets bundled by `url-loader`.
+- `skipSharingNextInternals` - skips sharing of common nextjs modules.
+Helpful when you would like explicit control over shared modules, such as a non-nextjs host with a federated nextjs child application.

 ## Demo